MicrosoftDocs/appcenter-docs/docs/distribution/codepush/cordova.md

 * **IMMEDIATE**: The update will be applied to the running application immediately.
 The application will be reloaded with the new content immediately.

 * **ON_NEXT_RESTART**: Indicates that you want to install the update, but not forcibly restart the app.
-When the app is "naturally" restarted (due the OS or end user killing it), the update will be seamlessly picked up.
+When the app is "naturally" restarted (due to the OS or end user killing it), the update will be seamlessly picked up.
 This value is appropriate when performing silent updates, since it would likely be disruptive to the end user if the app suddenly restarted out of nowhere, since they wouldn't have realized an update was even downloaded.
 This is the default mode used for both the `sync` and `LocalPackage.install` methods.

 For an example on how you are protected against a bad update, see the [notifyApplicationReady() documentation](#codepushnotifyapplicationready).